Culture of Kiribati: Material culture

 His field work produced 70 films of traditional practices and material culture.
 The Ethnological Museum of Berlin also holds photos and an extensive collection of audio tapes (including music-ethnological material) made by Koch.

 Social problems

 Drinking alcohol is part of the culture and consumption of toddy, a locally made fermented coconut juice, is widespread.
 Alcoholism is a common problem, especially on the main island of Tarawa.
 Domestic violence is also common.

 Dueling

 Kiribati has a history of contrived and ritualized duels.
 The armor was made of thickly woven sennit, a kind of coconut fiber.
 The duelists wore helmets made of blowfish remains.
-The helmets were resilient and, due to the structure of blowfish, covered with many points, which had the ability of damaging weapons.
+The helmets were resilient and, due to the structure of blowfish, covered with many points.
 The weapons resembled broadswords with a serrated edge created with many shark teeth.
 The duels were performed mostly for the purpose of settling disputes and maintaining honor.
 The practicality of the duels is debatable.
 Due to the difficulty of moving in this armor, falling over and becoming unable to get back up was common enough that duel assistants were required.